-From Nintendo to Lego, what deals can you expect in Aldi’s Black Friday sale
+From Nintendo to Lego, here’s what to expect in Aldi’s Black Friday sale

 What were the best Aldi Black Friday deals last year?

-Without a doubt Aldi has some of the most competitive prices we’ve ever seen in the Black Friday sales and, considering last year its debut to the event, that’s a pretty impressive feat indeed.
+In 2020, Aldi offered some of the most competitive Black Friday prices we’ve ever seen.
+Considering it was the brand’s first time getting involved, that’s a pretty impressive feat indeed.

 The retailer had an impressive range of products up for grabs, with discounts on everything from tech and homeware to health and beauty, and toys.
 Not only this, but it had deals across a range of its own-brand items and big household names too – Nintendo, Apple, Samsung, and Lego, were just some of those featured in 2020.

-We’ve been keeping a close eye on the Nintendo Switch all year and it featured heavily throughout our Amazon Prime Day coverage.
-In last year’s Black Friday sale, you could save just shy of £50 on the original Nintendo Switch (£279.99, Argos.co.uk) at Aldi and we expect to see similar discounts on the console this November.
+We’ve been keeping a close eye on the Nintendo Switch during 2021, and it featured heavily throughout our Amazon Prime Day coverage.
+In last year’s Black Friday sale, you could save just shy of £50 on the original Nintendo Switch (£259.99, Argos.co.uk) at Aldi – the lowest and most competitive price we saw on the console during the event – and we expect to see similar discounts on it this November.

+Read more: Black Friday 2021 tech deals – everything you need to know and what offers to expect

-You may not expect it, but Aldi is pretty up to speed with its tech offerings.
-In 2020, shoppers could bag a smart fitness watch (£19.99, Aldi.co.uk) that came complete with a heart rate monitor, pedometer, sleep tracking and was dust and waterproof.
+You may not expect it, but Aldi is pretty up to speed with other tech offerings too.
+In 2020, Aldi’s sale featured Apple AirPods (£119, Johnlewis.com) at their lowest ever price, as one of the supermarket’s “special buys”.
+Slashing their cost by a huge £110, you could bag a pair of the popular earbuds for just £89.99.
+This was the cheapest price we saw on Airpods over the entire weekend – until then, the lowest price we had found was on Amazon for £124.49.

+Shoppers can currently bag an Xplora fitness watch discounted by 30 per cent (£27.99, Aldi.co.uk) that comes complete with a heart rate monitor, pedometer, sleep tracking and a battery life of up to five days.
 Basically, it could do everything a more expensive smartwatch could but without the steep price tag.
-There were also offers on speakers, including the Reka portable Bluetooth speaker (£24.99, Aldi.co.uk) which could easily rival pricier models.
+Last year there were also offers on speakers, like the Veho MX-1 rugged portable speaker (£31.99, Aldi.co.uk) which could easily rival pricier models.

-Meanwhile in health and beauty, Aldi offered this Philips beard and stubble trimmer (£49.99, Amazon.co.uk) for £29.99 which was 40 per cent off its regular retail price.
+Meanwhile, in health and beauty, Aldi offered this Philips beard and stubble trimmer (£44.99, Argos.co.uk) for £29.99 – 40 per cent off its regular retail price – while the retailer’s deal on the Philips sonicare protectiveclean toothbrush (was £139.99, now £79.99, Amazon.co.uk) completely sold out.

+If you can’t wait until the big day, there are a bunch of great offers in Aldi’s clearance sale right now – including a nearly 30 per cent saving on this dog harness (was £8.99, now £6.49, Aldi.co.uk) for your furry friend, or an Xplora smart fitness watch (was £39.99, now £27.99, Aldi.co.uk) for a fraction of the usual cost.
+You can also save 20 per cent on this Bluetooth portable speaker (was £39.99, now £31.99, Aldi.co.uk) that boasts 20 hours of battery life and water resistance.

 Where can I find the best Black Friday 2021 deals?

-You will be able to easily find all the best deals, discounts and special offers by checking back here at IndyBest in the lead up and throughout the sale, so make sure to bookmark our dedicated Black Friday page to be in the know.
+You will be able to easily find all the best deals, discounts and special offers by checking back here at IndyBest throughout the sale, so make sure to bookmark our dedicated Black Friday page.

-For all the details on the best discounts across participating retailers, browse our guide to the shopping event, where you will also find out what to expect from Black Friday and Cyber Monday 2021.
+We’re already on top of all the best early deals every day, so regular check-ins could score you a great bargain.

 Voucher codes